 4. No passengers in the racecar at any time other than official supervised organized events.

-5. NO ELECTRIC FUEL PUMPS ARE ALLOWED except 4 cylinders stocks.
+5. NO ELECTRIC FUEL PUMPS ALLOWED except 4 cylinders / 6 cylinder stocks in factory location unless approved by WCIS Tech official.
 All air must be filtered through traditional style air cleaners, no air modification devices.

 6. No racecar will be permitted on the racetrack without an official in position.